-The Association has a management agreement with the lowa League of Cities (the League), an affiliate.
+The Association has a management agreement with the Iowa League of Cities (the League), an affiliate.
 Under the agreement, the League is responsible for managing and administering the services performed by the Association.
-The agreement is subject to termination by either party upon six months' written notice.
-During the years ended June 30, 2020 and 2019,
+The agreement is subject to termination by either party upon six months'